MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-rpa-bots.md

 ### Desktop Flows Machine Owner Role

-By default, Desktop Flows Machine owner can create hosted RPA bots groups but cannot create custom VM images  - they can only used previously shared custom VM images in their own hosted RPA bots groups (see also [Use custom VM images for your hosted RPA bots](./hosted-rpa-bots.md#use-custom-vm-images-preview-for-your-hosted-rpa-bots-preview).
+By default, Desktop Flows Machine owner can create hosted RPA bots groups but cannot create custom VM images  - they can only used previously shared custom VM images in their own hosted RPA bots groups (see also [Use custom VM images for your hosted RPA bots](./hosted-rpa-bots.md#use-custom-vm-images-preview-for-your-hosted-rpa-bots-preview)).

 ![machine owner role.jpg](./media/hosted-rpa-bots/hosted-rpa-bots-roles-2.jpg)

 ### Desktop Flows Machine Image Admin Role

 The Desktop Flows Machine Image Admin role only brings full privileges on the Flow Machine Image entity.
 In particular, it allows users with this role to share / unshare VM images to be used for created hosted RPA bots in their environment.
-See also [Create hosted RPA bots ](./hosted-rpa-bots.md#create-hosted-rpa-bots-preview) for information about sharing pre-provisioned VM Images before creating your first hHosted RPA bots group.
+See also [Create hosted RPA bots ](./hosted-rpa-bots.md#create-hosted-rpa-bots-preview) for information about sharing pre-provisioned VM Images before creating your first hosted RPA bots group.

 ![image admin role.jpg](./media/hosted-rpa-bots/hosted-rpa-bots-roles-3.jpg)